 Amidst yet the worst scenarios opportunity rises.
 Identifying said opportunity requires not dwelling on the bad.
 Switch roles from pessimist to opportunist.
 Ask “Where exists the opportunity in this?”

 18 years I spent feeling embarrassed about my cerebral palsy.
 For 18 years I failed to live the most fulfilling life possible.
 That sucks.
 I certainly lost out on some fun.

 Easily I could’ve spent the next 18 years souring.
 Telling myself “You were so stupid.”
 However, such action compounds the problem.

 Rather I spotted an opportunity.
 Post deep contemplation I recognized others might relate to my experiences.
 Writing a memoir held many benefits.
 I send a valuable message.
 “You’re not alone.”
 More importantly I allow others to learn from my experiences.
-I hope you give Off Balanced (available on the Kindle and Nook) a read.
+I hope you give Off Balanced (available at Amazon) a read.